uyuni-project/sumaform/backend_modules/aws/README.md

 Base Module will create:
  - a VPC
- - two subnets
+ - three subnets
-   - one private, that can only access other hosts in the VPC
+   - one private, that can only access other hosts in the VPC and outbound connection to internet
+   - one additional network, private too, that only allows communications between hosts inside the subnet and no outbound connections allowed
    - one public, that can also access the Internet and accepts connections from an IP whitelist
  - security groups, routing tables, Internet gateways, NAT gateway as appropriate
  - one `bastion` host is also created in the public network